 As AdTech innovators, we’ve been following the market trends and trying to implement brand-new technologies and approaches to meet the needs of TV advertisers, publishers, software vendors, and FAST inventory aggregators.

 While networking at OTT Sports Pro, where the sports broadcast market is explored annually, we’ve collected plenty of AdTech insights, and are pleased to share them with you, backed by Oxagile’s considerations.

-Before answering this question, let’s understand if we’re on the same page about what FAST is, because there are different terms such as FAST channels, FASTs, SVOD sometimes being misused or used in similar contexts.
+Before answering this question, let’s understand if we’re on the same page about what FAST is, because there are different terms related to FAST and SVOD, sometimes misused or used in similar contexts.
 In our article, we’re following the definition suggested by TVREV report’s authors.
 And the key difference is whether TV services are provided for free or based on the subscription.
 So, all TV services, be they linear or on-demand, are provided for free, and supported by ads, state for FAST services.

 Source: TVREV report

 And now let’s get down to business.
 Is FAST certainly the thing of the future?
 TVREV report concludes that it’s likely to be “yes”.
 The figures say for themselves.

 Though in 2022, the total TV advertising spend was around $88 billion, with around $69B (78%) and $19B (22%) shared by linear and streaming TV, it seems that viewers would prefer streaming TV.